codekandis/phlags/README.md

 ### Reading

-You can read the value of the flagable in 2 several ways.
+You can read the value of the flagable in 2 different ways.

 ```php
 $permissions = new Permissions( Permissions::READ );